 From here we leave Kent behind, crossing into East Sussex to the historic Cinque port of Rye.
 Once a major maritime centre on the English Channel, a place of shipbuilding and one of Henry VIII's major naval bases, the receding coastline rendered Rye isolated and useless in a strategic sense.
 As a result the town never developed and became a sleepy backwater with narrow cobbled streets and old town walls.

 Under an agreement with the King, Cinque Ports received a number of benefits in return for being ready to fight foreign attacks at short notice.
 Rye's fortifications and position along the coast reflects that in its long history.
 And the silting up of the estuary and decline as a harbour gives us the beautiful old town we see today.
-This tranquil beauty was shared by the American novelist Henry James who rented Lamb House from 1897.
+This tranquil beauty was shared by the American novelist Henry James who rented Lamb House on West Street from 1897.
 The author of "The Turning of the Screw" and "For the Wings of the Dove" bought the house two years later.
 The property is open to the public for tours.
+Just east of Lamb House, crowning the hill, is the 12th century St Mary's church built in local ragstone with an impressive crenellated tower which visitors are allowed to climb.

 The main parking area is down by the railway station and the local bakery lies opposite so you can stock up on snacks before heading on the A259 towards Ashford, bearing north-east on the A2070.
 By passing Ashford head up the A28 climbing the Weald of Kent, this high backbone that crosses the middle of the country is a huge ridge and gives great views as you head towards Chilham.
 Two side trips offer you the chance to see a couple more of Kent's most attractive places.
 Take a right turn on Harville Road to see the little village of Wye, returning to the A28 and head a little further north-east and turn left into Godmersham to pay a visit to this small charming place.
 Once back on the A28 continue to Chilham.